progit/progit/it/09-git-internals/01-chapter9.markdown

 	prune-packable: 0
 	garbage: 0

-Il valore di `size-pack` è la dimensione del packfiles in kilobytes e quindi stai usando 2MB.
-Before the last commit, you were using closer to 2K — clearly, removing the file from the previous commit didn’t remove it from your history.
-Every time anyone clones this repository, they will have to clone all 2MB just to get this tiny project, because you accidentally added a big file.
-Let’s get rid of it.
+Il valore di `size-pack` è la dimensione del packfiles in kilobytes e quindi stai usando 2MB mentre prima dell’ultima commit usavi circa 2K.
+Cancellando il file dell’ultima commit ovviamente non lo elimina dalla cronologia e ogni volta che qualcuno colmerà il repository, dovrà scaricare tutti i 2MB avere questo progettino, solamente perché hai aggiunto per errore questo file grande.
+Vediamo di risolverlo.

 First you have to find it.
 In this case, you already know what file it is.
 But suppose you didn’t; how would you identify what file or files were taking up so much space?
 If you run `git gc`, all the objects are in a packfile; you can identify the big objects by running another plumbing command called `git verify-pack` and sorting on the third field in the output, which is file size.
 You can also pipe it through the `tail` command because you’re only interested in the last few largest files: